Does Your Dog Have Itchy Skin? Causes, Treatments & the Role of Gut Health

 4. Parasite Control

 Maintain a regular flea and tick prevention routine.
-Even indoor dogs can pick up parasites during walks or from other animals.
+Dogs can pick up parasites during walks or from other animals.

 The Gut–Skin Connection